 - If any seat reserved for any of the stipulated categories remains vacant, it shall not be filled with members from other categories.

-- Provided that any seats remaining vacant in any category shall not be counted towards determination of quorum
+- Provided that any seats remaining vacant in any category shall not be counted towards determination of the quorum

-- That where there is a rotation of office of the chairman and as the case may be vice chairman shall not be from the same class of members.
+- That where there is a rotation of the office of the chairman and as the case may be vice chairman shall not be from the same class of members.

 - The office bearers shall be elected by the executive committee from amongst its members